web-infra-dev/modern.js/packages/builder/builder-doc/en/config/performance/buildCache.md

 };
 ```

-You can also disable `buildCache` by setting it to `false` if you don't want it to be cached:
+You can also disable the build cache by setting it to `false`:

 ```js
 export default {